 The Wizard is useful for entering notation quickly.
 If you can’t play piano well, play the wizard in the correct rhythm.
 The pitches will be wrong, but you can fix them in the Editable Notation window later, and the durations, volume, and timing are already correct.

-There are 2 tracks in Band-in-a-Box to add your own recordings.
-These are the Melody and Soloist tracks.
-Normally you would want a single part on each of them.
-But, since MIDI information can have separate channels, it is possible to store 16 separate parts on each of the Melody and Soloist parts.
+Normally, you would want a single part on the Melody or Soloist track.
+But, since MIDI information can have separate channels, it is possible to store 16 separate parts on each of the tracks.
 For the following discussion, we will assume that you’re using the Melody track, but the same functions are available for the Soloist.
 When the Melody track has been set to “Multi(16)-Channel” we refer to this as “Sequencer Mode.”

 Also, for this discussion we will assume that you have a multi-channel track loaded in.
 Let’s load a MIDI file, using File | Open MIDI file, and choosing a MIDI file like C:\bb\Documentation\Tutorials\violet.MID.